 The Moon, the Future of Concrete

 Mining off earth might seem like an event relegated to the distant future but it is a lot closer than we would think.
-My book Forbidden Technology Revealed linked on my homepage details the technology that will give us propellantless propulsion, anti-gravity, anti-inertia, and overunity free energy.
+My book Forbidden Technology Revealed details the technology that will give us propellantless propulsion, anti-gravity, anti-inertia, and overunity free energy.
 With these technologies we will no longer use rockets to get to outer space, we will propel mining craft far faster and far cheaper than rockets have ever gotten.

 With the development of these technologies mining the moon will become a modern reality.
 Many look to the moon to mine helium-3, an isotope of helium that would be used in fusion reactors to generate electricity.
 The moon is by far composed of more mundane materials.
 It is primarily composed of oxygen, silicon, aluminum and iron, the prime ingredients in a very strong concrete known as geopolymer concrete and the iron combined with carbon creating steel for rebar or I beams.
 The vast majority of the crust of the moon is composed of these materials.

 With a fleet of automated mining and transportation craft a tireless process of automated machines digging away at the moon, loading the material into colossal enclosed dump trucks, vehicles even bigger than modern “haul trucks” currently used at modern day mining operations, the raw geopolymer material will be flown back to earth where it will be used.
 From 3d printed geopolymer concrete single family homes that are printed over the course of a day or two, to 3d printed skyscrapers that can house thousands of people, the moon will provide us with the cheapest source of geopolymer material in the solar system.
 This is especially true because the moon is not owned by anyone and under treaties regarding the moon, no country owns the moon and any person or persons can mine it.